Stall (fluid dynamics): Deep stall

 A deep stall (or super-stall) is a dangerous type of stall that affects certain aircraft designs, notably jet aircraft with a T-tail configuration and rear-mounted engines.
 In these designs, the turbulent wake of a stalled main wing, nacelle-pylon wakes and the wake from the fuselage "blanket" the horizontal stabilizer, rendering the elevators ineffective and preventing the aircraft from recovering from the stall.
-Taylor states that T-tail propeller aircraft, unlike jet aircraft, do not usually require a stall-recovery system during stall flight testing due to increased airflow over the wing root from the prop wash.
-Nor do they have rear-mounted nacelles, which can contribute substantially to the problem.
-The A400M was fitted with a vertical tail booster for some flight tests in case of deep stall.
+Aircraft with rear-mounted nacelles may also exhibit a loss of thrust.
+T-tail propeller aircraft are generally resistant to deep stalls, because the prop wash increases airflow over the wing root, but may be fitted with a precautionary vertical tail booster during flight testing, as happened with the A400M.

-Trubshaw gives a broad definition of deep stall as penetrating to such angles of attack $\alpha$ that pitch control effectiveness is reduced by the wing and nacelle wakes.
+Brian Trubshaw gives a broad definition of deep stall as penetrating to such angles of attack $\alpha$ that pitch control effectiveness is reduced by the wing and nacelle wakes.
 He also gives a definition that relates deep stall to a locked-in condition where recovery is impossible.
 This is a single value of $\alpha$, for a given aircraft configuration, where there is no pitching moment, i.e. a trim point.

 Typical values both for the range of deep stall, as defined above, and the locked-in trim point are given for the Douglas DC-9 Series 10 by Schaufele.
 These values are from wind-tunnel tests for an early design.
 The final design had no locked-in trim point, so recovery from the deep stall region was possible, as required to meet certification rules.
 Normal stall beginning at the "g break" (sudden decrease of the vertical load factor) was at $\alpha = 18^\circ$, deep stall started at about 30°, and the locked-in unrecoverable trim point was at 47°.